-All staff should be clear as to the school's policy and procedures with regards to peer on peer abuse.
+All staff should be clear as to the school's policy and procedures with regards to child on child abuse.
+Any incident of Child on Child Abuse, should be reported in CPOMS under the category of the same name.

 Allegations against other pupils which are safeguarding issues